nexocodecom/jira-client/README.md

 ## Maven Dependency ##

-Point your *settings.xml* at [Maven Central](http://repo1.maven.org/maven2) and add jira-client to your project.
+Point your *pom.xml* at [Maven Central](http://repo1.maven.org/maven2) and add jira-client to your project.

 ```xml
     <dependency>